institution logo

 Mind-Body Skills Group

 Mind-Body Skills Group (MBSC): Resilience, Focus, and Presence for High-Stakes Conversations (8-Week Live Series) This live, virtual Mind-Body Skills Group is an experiential, research-informed program that teaches practical mind-body techniques to strengthen focus, emotional balance, and resilience.
 Participants learn skills to manage stress, navigate life transitions, and respond more thoughtfully under pressure—in both personal and professional settings.
 For mediators, attorneys, and other conflict-facing professionals, these skills directly support the core competencies that improve mediation quality: steadier presence, reduced reactivity, clearer thinking in difficult moments, and a stronger ability to keep sessions constructive when emotions rise.
 For participants outside legal and conflict work, the same tools apply to everyday stress, relationships, caregiving, leadership, and health-related challenges.
-Format and structure: - Live on Zoom, small group: 8–10 participants (max 10); - Schedule: 8 sessions, 2 hours each, on a set day/time; - Approach: didactic experiential learning practice group support; - Techniques may include: meditation, autogenic training, breath work, guided imagery, self-expression, movement, and related practices; - Confidentiality: required; no recording/screengrabs; participate from a private space (standard safety exception if someone expresses intent to harm self/others); - Attendance: punctual attendance and participation in all sessions is expected (limited exceptions for illness/emergency); - Required pre-group interview: brief Zoom interview with the facilitator to confirm fit, answer questions, and test technology; - CLE: CLE credit will be pursued for eligible participants;
+Format and structure: - Live on Zoom, small group: 8–10 participants (max 10); - Schedule: 8 sessions, 2 hours each, on a set day/time; - Approach: didactic / experiential learning / practice / group support; - Techniques may include: meditation, autogenic training, breath work, guided imagery, self-expression, movement, and related practices; - Confidentiality: required; no recording/screengrabs; participate from a private space (standard safety exception if someone expresses intent to harm self/others); - Attendance: punctual attendance and participation in all sessions is expected (limited exceptions for illness/emergency); - Required pre-group interview: brief Zoom interview with the facilitator to confirm fit, answer questions, and test technology; - CLE: CLE credit will be pursued for eligible participants; Please contact heron@herondiana.com for alternative payment options.

-• 0/5.0
+• 5.0/5.0

 • 0 Enrolled